IssamDjadja/about-me/README.md

 Highschool Telecommunications arts and Technology

 My age is 17.
-I enjoy writing poetry.
+I learned how to do this in SEP11 class.

 Schedule

-1) SP11
+1) SEP11

 2) English